-From a relaxing lady shed with plants and rattan furniture to a cosy cabin with a study desk, read our guide to creating and decorating a summer house that will be inviting all year-round.
+Looking for she-shed ideas?
+From a relaxing retreat with plants and rattan furniture to a cosy cabin with a study desk, check out the Good Homes guide to creating and decorating a summer-house-cum-she-shed that will be inviting all year-round

 There’s more to sheds than bike and mower storage.
 From craft shack and yoga pod, to home office and painting studio, there are myriad ways to release the hidden potential for a summer house at the bottom of your garden.

-Here’s how to reclaim that garden man-cave and turn it into a poisitively delightful she-shed.
+Here’s how to reclaim that garden man-cave and turn it into a positively delightful she-shed…

 Get ship-shape in the shed